wkumler/squallms/paper.md

 # Implementation as an interactive application in squallms

 While the demonstration above clearly separates high-quality features from low-quality features along the first principal component because quality is the largest source of variance in this data, this is not guaranteed to be the case.
-In datasets where inter-sample variability is high or many features have an increasing or decreasing baseline, the first principal component may become a combination quality and these other factors.
+In datasets where inter-sample variability is high or many features have an increasing or decreasing baseline, the first principal component may become a combination of quality and these other factors.
 This necessitated the development of an interactive method for the identification of the region where high-quality features predominate.

 We developed the squallms R package to enable this kind of interactive feature selection and model construction.
 The package is designed to iterate through three distinct steps of feature quality annotation: metric extraction, interactive labeling, and model training plus application.